Frequently Asked Questions

 The Settlements' Benefits

-8. What do the Settlements provide?
+9. What exactly do the Settlements provide?

 The Round 5 Settlements totaling approximately $3.154 million are now being presented to the Court for approval.
 The Court has already approved the Round 1 Settlements, totaling approximately $225 million; the Round 2 Settlements, totaling approximately $379 million; the Round 3 Settlements, totaling approximately $433 million; and Round 4 Settlements, totaling approximately $184 million.
 Together, the Round 1 through 5 Settlement Funds total approximately $1.2 billion.
 After deduction of attorneys’ fees, incentive awards, notice and claims administration costs, and litigation expenses, as approved by the Court, the Net Settlement Funds will be available for distribution to members of the Settlement Classes who timely file valid claims.